 Inglenook cottage is a beautiful period cottage in the sleepy village of Lee Common, in the shadow of the Chiltern Hills.The cottage is situated in an area of Outstanding Natural Beauty so there are plenty of stunning walks and rides on bike or horse

 "The Barn" is a 4 star luxury period barn conversion on a working farm.
 This rural holiday cottage in Buckinghamshire stands in its own grounds enjoying peace, quiet and privacy.
 Lower Bassibones Farm is located on the outskirts of Lee Common near Great Missenden.
 Pets welcome!

 Roald Dhal wrote most of his stories in Buckinghamshire - discover more about the man and his works at the fizzpoppingly wonderful Roald Dhal Museum in Great Missenden.

-There's so much to do on holiday in this fine county.
+There's so much to do on holiday in this beautiful County.
 Heritage transport lovers can enjoy canal cruises along the Grand Union Canal or a steam train ride on the Chinnor and Princes Risborough Railway.
 Lovers of more modern vehicles may want to spend a day at Silverstone, home of the British Grand Prix - but hosting many other motor-racing days throughout the year.

-If you only want to walk - Buckinghamshire has over 2,500 miles of footpaths and trails meandering their way through idyllic countryside and the picturesque Chiltern Hills, with many a quaint pub to be found along the way for a hearty lunch washed down by one of the many real ales brewed within the County.
+If you only want to walk - Buckinghamshire has over 2,500 miles of footpaths and trails meandering their way through idyllic countryside and the picturesque Chiltern Hills.
+You will stumble across many a quaint pub along the way for a hearty lunch washed down by one of the many real ales brewed within the County.